Badge 99 vs Amitbhai: Who has the better stats in Free Fire?

 Ranked stats

-Badge 99 has participated in 74 squad games in the ongoing ranked season and has emerged victorious in 14 of them, retaining a win rate of 18.91%.
-He has 229 frags for a K/D ratio of 3.82.
+In the current season, Badge 99 has appeared in 83 squad games and has 14 Booyahs, maintaining a win rate of 16.86%.
+He has 250 frags in this mode, with a K/D ratio of 3.62.

-The YouTuber also has five duo matches to his name and two Booyahs, racking up 15 kills with a K/D ratio of 5.
+The content creator has also participated in 10 duo games and has stood victorious in two of them.
+With 17 kills in the mode, he has a K/D ratio of 2.13.

 Amitbhai’s Free Fire ID and stats